reddit/node-rest-cache/README.md

   will be used.
 Provided config will *not* be merged with the default.
 * Optionally, a response value formatting function to be returned pre-cache.
   This should return a flat object such as `{ datatype: data }` so that the cache can put data into the proper place.
+(This also means you can work with multiple data types at once.)

 The cache will generate a key based on a SHA of the JSON.stringified parameters.
 It will then look up a list of IDs returned for that key+sha.
 If it does not